 The Anesthesia Program is fully accredited through the Council on Accreditation of Nurse Anesthesia Educational Programs, 222 S. Prospect Avenue, Park Ridge, IL 60068, ph.
 847-655-1160.
 The next accreditation review takes place in 2024.
 A complete list of accredited anesthesia programs is available from the COA website.

 For the practicing registered nurse with a bachelor’s degree in an appropriate biological science:

 Anesthesia Entry-Level Program (DNAP) : The entry-level DNAP degree program is for the licensed registered nurse who wants to become a CRNA and pursue a career in nurse anesthesia.
 Students acquire the knowledge and skills necessary for successful entry into independent nurse anesthesia practice under close clinical and didactic supervision.
-The three-year curriculum combines intensive didactic coursework with concurrent clinical experiences at Hurley Medical Center and other affiliate clinical sites in the greater mid-Michigan area.
-The program’s faculty and staff are highly dedicated to graduates’ achievement of full professional competency.
+The three-year curriculum combines intensive didactic coursework with concurrent clinical experiences at affiliate clinical sites throughout Michigan.
+The program’s faculty and staff are highly dedicated to graduates’ achievement of full professional competence.